foo123/Dromeo/README.md

 * add support for extra passed defaults [DONE]
 * add support for (optional) type-casting of matched parameters [DONE]
 * add support for making string (URI) from route pattern with given parameters [DONE]
+* add support for extracting original matches if originalInput (if passed), eg with original case, is different than givenInput [DONE]
 * add support for [RFC 6570 URI Template specification](http://tools.ietf.org/html/rfc6570) (TODO?)